giovanni-toledo/ELK-stack/Ansible/playbooks/README.md

 - downloads metricbeat 7.4.0
 - installs metricbeat with dpkg
 - drops in the configuration file [configs/metricbeat-cgf.yml](../configs/metricbeat-cfg.yml)
-    **this line may need to be edited to match the actual location of the configuration file template on the ansible control node**
-    `src: ../configs/metricbeat-cfg.yml`
 - enables the metricbeat docker module
 - sets up metricbeat
 - starts the metricbeat service and enables it on boot